Technorely/tendermint/docs/networks/deploy-testnets.md

 Here are the steps to setting up a testnet manually:

 1. Provision nodes on your cloud provider of choice
-2. Install Tendermint and the application of interest on all nodes
+2. Install Tenderely and the application of interest on all nodes
 3. Generate a private key and a node key for each validator using `tendermint init`
 4. Compile a list of public keys for each validator into a